2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Chief Judge, Intellectual Property Division at Supreme People’s Court, People’s Republic of China

-KONG Xiangjun serves as the Chief Judge of the Intellectual Property Division at the Supreme People’s Court of China.
+KONG Xiangjun served as the Chief Judge of the Intellectual Property Division at the Supreme People’s Court of China, overseeing intellectual property cases.

 LI Changxi

-Director and Researcher, Regulations Division at Policies & Regulations Department, Ministry of Industry and Information Technology, People’s Republic of China
+Director and Researcher, Regulations Division, Policies & Regulations Department at Ministry of Industry and Information Technology, People’s Republic of China

-LI Changxi is the Director and Researcher in the Regulations Division of the Ministry of Industry and Information Technology in China.
+LI Changxi served as Director and Researcher in the Regulations Division of China's Ministry of Industry and Information Technology, focusing on electronic information protection.

 Professor of Law at Stanford Law School

-Mark Lemley is a Professor of Law at Stanford Law School, specializing in intellectual property and antitrust law.
+Mark Lemley was a Professor of Law at Stanford Law School, specializing in intellectual property and antitrust law.

 Munesh Mahtani